UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 where we use a superscript `i` to distinguish the strictly involutive identity type from the standard identity type.

-In addition, we maintain the following judgmental laws
+In addition, we maintain the following strict laws

 - `inv reflⁱ ≐ reflⁱ`
 - `ind-Id f reflⁱ ≐ f reflⁱ`
 - `reflⁱ ∙ p ≐ p` or `p ∙ reflⁱ ≐ p`

-among other more specific ones considered in this file.
+among other more specific laws considered on this page.
+We call elements of the strictly involutive identity type for
+{{#concept "strictly involutive identifications" Agda=involutive-Id}}.

 ## Definition